mengepeng/object-detection-yolov3/README.md

 ## Objective

-YOLOv3 is an improved version of YOLOv2 that has greater accuracy and mAP score.
+YOLO ("You Only Look Once") is one of the fastest object detection algorithm that uses convolutional neural networks.
-Here I'd like to build an object detection network with a YOLOv3 pre-trained model and see how it works.
-This YOLOv3 model is trained on MS-COCO dataset that can detect 90 different classes of objects like cars, trucks, bikes, people and many more!
+Here I use a YOLOv3 pre-trained model of tensornets for object detection and see how it works.
+This YOLOv3 model is trained on MS-COCO dataset that can detect about 90 different classes of objects like cars, trucks, bikes, people and many more!

 ## Dependencies & Environment
 * Ubuntu 16.04
 * Python 3.6
 * OpenCV 4.4.0
-* Tensorflow-gpu 2.0.0
+* Tensorflow-gpu 1.15.0
 * Tensornets 0.4.6

 See more requirements in [environment.yml](./environment.yml).